authzed/docs/docs/spicedb-dedicated/overview.md

+---
+title: Overview | SpiceDB and AuthZed Documentation for SpiceDB Dedicated
+---

 # Overview

 SpiceDB Dedicated is a complete environment for deploying and managing your own SpiceDB Permissions Systems using [SpiceDB Enterprise](/spicedb-enterprise/overview.md).